Brownie Baked Oatmeal

 Starting your morning with chocolate is always a good idea, especially if it’s secretly transformed into a healthy and wholesome breakfast.

-This brownie baked oatmeal recipe is a cross between two breakfast favorites, chocolate baked oats and oatmeal brownies.
-You get the staying power of oatmeal but with the gooey and fudgy texture of a brownie- how good!
+My brownie baked oatmeal recipe was inspired by my oatmeal brownies.
+You get the staying power of oatmeal but with the gooey and fudgy texture of a brownie- how good is that!

 Table of Contents